 - Quality of public hospitals

-If good health care is paramount for you — and you can stand the cold — staying in the North for retirement might be a better idea.
+If good health care is paramount for you — and you can stand the cold — staying in colder climates for retirement might be a better idea.
 The top five states for retiree health care are:

 How to cut your health care costs